Sarvveshp/Face_Recognition_Rag/README.md

 1. **Registration**: Navigate to the Registration tab, capture your face using the webcam, and enter your name
 2. **Recognition**: Go to the Recognition tab to see real-time face recognition
 3. **Chat**: Use the Chat tab to ask questions about registered users
+4. **User Management**: In the Registration tab, scroll down to see and manage registered users

+### User Management

+The platform includes a user management interface that allows you to:

+- View all registered users
+- See when each user was registered
+- Delete users when needed

+To delete a user:
+1. Go to the Registration tab
+2. Scroll down to the "Registered Users" section
+3. Click the "Refresh List" button to see all registered users
+4. Click the "Delete" button next to the user you want to remove
+5. Confirm the deletion when prompted

 ## 🧩 Project Structure